-The health professionals generally recommend medication, psychotherapy, or a combination of both.
-Whatever the choice, these discussions should be review with your psychologist.
-Who can talk about specific issues, symptoms?
-Educate them about the treatment to have the best outcome of your situation?
+Health professionals generally recommend medication, psychotherapy, or a combination of both.
+Whatever the choice, these discussions should be reviewed with your psychologist.
+Who can talk about specific issues, and symptoms?
+Educate them about the treatment to have the best outcome of your situation.

 This article will tell you about what tends to be the most effective type of treatment.
 But remember, results may vary as many people have a natural preference.
 You are most likely to follow the treatment you are comfortable with.

 Psychotherapy is often used in combination with medication to treat mental health problems.
 In some conditions, medication may be useful and for other reasons, psychotherapy may be the best option.
 For many people, combining treatment of both medication and psychotherapy is better than either alone.
 Healthy lifestyle improvements, such as good nutrition, adequate sleep, and regular exercise, can be important for overall wellness.